Clarence Stein: Accomplishments

 Beginning in 1923 Stein and Henry Wright collaborated on the plan for Sunnyside Gardens, a neighborhood of the New York City borough of Queens.
 The 77 acre low-rise pedestrian-oriented development was constructed between 1924 and 1929.
 It was funded by fellow RPAA officer Alexander Bing and took the garden city ideas of Sir Ebenezer Howard as a model.
 This neighborhood has retained its special character and has been listed on the National Register of Historic Places.

-Construction for Sunnyside started April 1, 1924, two months after it was purchased from Pennsylvania Railroad Company.
+Construction for Sunnyside started April 1, 1924, two months after it was purchased from Pennsylvania Railroad.
 Because of the high costs of urban land, many neighborhoods were congested and run down, making it unhealthy and an unenjoyable place to live in.
 Sunnyside was different; the land was not being used by the railroad company so it was cheap.
 Stein had a very important job with Sunnyside.
 He was responsible not only for developing a more generally affordable neighborhood, but also making it a healthy and enjoyable place to live.
 He designed more natural green space with much light, resulting in a serene living environment.
 In between all the apartment buildings there was a central public open space, such as a play ground or mini park.
 The park was then surrounded by individual private gardens that went to the ground level of the apartments.
 Gardens were also placed on the front of the apartment buildings between the road and the building.
 This helped break up the long lines of houses and also created an appealing mood.
 Stein needed as much space as possible to incorporate gardens and open areas.
 Because of this, he had to place the garages by themselves separate from the apartment buildings.
 The ending outcome of Sunnyside was very successful.